 "If you want to stop You-Know-Who," Ron said fiercely having a determine look in his eyes.
 "This is the only way.
 You need to get to him; I know you can stop him."

 "Ron," Harry said softly, but nodded.

 "Okay then," Ron said turning to the dangerous chess piece about to make a move before he turn to her.
 "Make sure he makes it through this," he said giving her a lop-sided grin.
 It was clear to her that he was entrusting her to take care of something that was very important to him and she nodded determinedly towards him, insuring him that she would do her best.
-She still has dreams (or were they nightmare) of Ron getting hit by the chess piece and his motionless body getting dragged across the board.
-However, she didn't even allow herself to look backwards (which she is now sure that somehow she know that if she did she wouldn't have been able to leave him).
+She still had dreams (or were they nightmare) of Ron getting hit by the chess piece and his motionless body getting dragged across the board.
+However, she didn't even allow herself to look backwards.
+(She is now sure that somehow, she knew that if she did, she wouldn't have been able to leave him).

-"Look," he said having a look in his eyes that showed somehow he was older then his age would have you believe.
+"Look," he said having a look in his eyes that somehow showed he was older than his age would have you believe.
 "Take the potion that takes you back, get Ron, and fly through the trapdoor and try and owl Dumbledore.
-I've...." he said turning through the door that lead on.
-"I've got to go on, I'll try and hold him off as long as I can."
+I've..." he said turning towards the door that lead on.
+"I've got to go on; I'll try and hold him off as long as I can."

 He looked at her confused for a moment before saying, "Not as good as you."